shahdKhawaldeh1/shahdkhawaldeh1/README.md

 <h1 align="center"> About Me </h1>
 👋 I am Shahd Khawaldeh
-💻 A Computer Engineering student at Birzeit University ⚡Code architect with a passion for turning caffeine into elegant, efficient solutions and a knack for turning bugs into features. 🚀💻 #CodeMagician"
+💻 A Computer Engineering student at Birzeit University ⚡Code architect with a passion for turning caffeine into elegant, efficient solutions and a knack for turning bugs into features. 🚀💻
-🌱 Embarking on a robust journey, diving deep into the realms of React JS mastery and crafting compelling experiences through UX/UI design. 🚀💡 #ReactJS #UIUXExplorer
+🌱 Embarking on a robust journey, diving deep into the realms of React JS mastery and crafting compelling experiences through UX/UI design. 🚀💡

 <br />